Milkprovidescalcium/devHacks2026/README.md

 The .bat file is for Windows and the .sh is for Linux but only for fish terminals cuz that's what I use screwwww bash

 The run_appTest.sh is like the run_app.sh but is better cuz the assets work so just run that one not the old one...

+Nico doesnt use the pom.xml I think but Aaron does so just keep it ig